Skip to main content

 A 'Jerseylicious' Split!

-photo courtesy of imdb.com When you were on a semi-successful reality show, especially as one of the key players, and everyone watched your love story unfold, it only makes sense they will want to keep following you after the series has ended.
+YouTube When you were on a semi-successful reality show, especially as one of the key players, and everyone watched your love story unfold, it only makes sense they will want to keep following you after the series has ended.
 Such has been the case for 'Jerseylicious' star, Tracy DiMarco , who always went head-to-head with Olivia Blois-Sharpe on the show based around the never-ending drama at the Jersey salon, The Gatsby.
 Eventually, DiMarco got her happily ever after when she married Corey Epstein in her dream wedding.
 She continued to pursue her passion, have three kids, develop a wildly successful podcast, and work on clothing and accessories.
 But, when you are in the public eye, boasting 541K followers on Instagram , almost everything you do is up for scrutiny.
-Fans (and haters) began to notice a lack of presence when it came to her husband, Corey and questioned if their marriage was okay.
-There is an abundance of photos of daughters, Skylar and
+Fans (and haters) began to notice a lack of presence when it came to her husband, Corey, and questioned if their marriage was okay.
+There is an abundance of photos of daughters, Skylar and Jayden as well as son,

 'The Real L Word' Cast- Where Are They Now?